 There’s a lot to love about living in Germany.
 Lately, though—and mostly because of the pandemic!—I feel like I’ve been forgetting just how lucky I am to live here.
 As my husband can attest, I’ve been whining even more than usual about aspects of life here that I find annoying.

 In my defense…I can’t help it, OK?
 The last time I left the country was nearly two years ago, when I went to Cool Germany.
-I haven’t been home to Michigan in a year-and-a-half.
+I haven’t been home to Michigan in nearly three years.
 My Fern– and Heimweh have reached dangerous levels.
 I gotta get outta this place.

 Now that I’ve gotten my first dose of vaccine, my chances of escape this Summer are looking more and more promising.
 Still, that won’t be for another few months and, in the meantime, I need to start looking at the sunnier side of things, if I want to stay sane.
 What better way to do that, then to do some gratitude journaling?
 Even better, why not do the millennial thing and turn it into content for my blog?

 So, here are my favorite things about living in Germany, in no particular order.